-In October 1997, Minerals Technologies entered into an employment agreement with Dr. Valles for a term expiring October 17, 2001, and for an annual base salary of not less than \$738,972.
-In October 1998, Minerals Technologies entered into employment agreements with the following individuals for terms of three years and for not less than the annual base salaries indicated: Mr. Saueracker, \$241,146; Mr. Dulski, \$233,352; and Mr. Gray, \$209,576.
-In October 1999, Minerals Technologies entered into an employment agreement with Mr. Bardach for a term of two years and for an annual base salary of not less than \$247,500.
+In March 2001, Minerals Technologies entered into employment agreements with the following individuals for the indicated terms and for not less than the annual base salaries indicated: Mr. Saueracker, 24 months, \$500,000; Mr. Dulski, 24 months, \$385,000; Mr. Bardach, 18 months, \$275,000; Mr. Sorel, 18 months, \$235,000; and Mr. Gray, 18 months, \$250,000.
+The term of each of these agreements is extended on the first day of each month for an additional month, unless either the employee or the employer gives the other written notice that the agreement should not be further extended.
 Each of the named executive officers may also receive salary increases and annual bonuses in amounts to be determined by the Board or the Compensation and Nominating Committee.
 The agreements also entitle the named executive officers to participate in employee benefit plans and other fringe benefits that are generally available to our executive employees.

 Under the agreements, each named executive officer has agreed to comply with certain customary provisions, including covenants not to disclose our confidential information at any time and not to compete with our business during the term of the agreement and, subject to our continued payment of amounts under the agreement, for two years thereafter.
-We may terminate the employment agreements before the end of the specified term of employment for "cause" as defined in the agreements.
+We may terminate the employment agreements before the end of the specified term of employment for 'cause' as defined in the agreements.